 John Horgan certainly existed – but whether he embarked on the Titanic, or was replaced by someone using his ticket, is another matter.
 It will remain a mystery while Horgan’s own origins remain unclear.

 What is known is that John Horgan was listed to sail on the Cymric, from Queenstown, on Easter Sunday, 7 April 1912.
-He did not board that vessel – instead all of those booked aboard were transferred to the Titanic when the Cymric did not sail.
+He did not board that vessel – instead all the Cyrmric's passengers were transferred to the Titanic when the Cymric did not sail.